-I have always had an unhealthy obsession with my appearance.
+I realise now that I have always had an unhealthy obsession with my appearance.
 Being thin and attractive seemed to be the only thing about me that was acceptable and is how I identified myself.
 I can remember in my darkest hour people saying to me you are so pretty, you have everything going for you!
 Really?
 Being socially acceptable to look at is the ticket to success and happiness?
 So why wasn’t I happy?
 And why didn’t I have my dream life?
 So I put even more pressure on myself..
 How I looked seemed so important so I clung to it for dear life.
 As a result I was terrified of growing older and did all I could within my financial means to fight the aging process.
 I also bordered on anorexic for many years; I taught myself to not be hungry.
 Skipping meals and hardly eating became easy for me.
 However, I still managed a binge of food and alcohol every weekend....
 I believed I was healthy because I wasn’t fat but I was not only underweight but undernourished and had no awareness of how I was abusing my body.
 I aspired to be like the glamorous catwalk models on TV; doesn't every woman?

 In amongst all of this I did have a reasonably successful corporate career that was far from fulfilling but I was good at and of course paid the bills.
 Joining the 9 to 5 rat race, hating Mondays and longing for Fridays is just life isn't it?
 Being tied to a corporate cubicle, once we get into debt, is a trap too many of us fall into and I was no different.
 Coupled with all my other issues it was yet another environment that ensured the real Jane was buried deep below societies, family and now works expectations of who I should be.
 To look at me you would never know the turmoil that was going on underneath.
 I became a master at hiding the real Jane, as too many of us women do, and functioning at a level that was socially acceptable.
 And as the years went by I lost more and more contact with who I was.